Any changes to the ByLaws should be submitted to firstname.lastname@example.org

 SECTION 2.
 General meetings shall be held at least quarterly in January, April, July, and October.
-An Annual meeting shall also be held in September of each year, for a total of five (5) meetings each year. (rev. 2/22/2015)
+An Annual meeting shall be held in October of each year, in conjunction with the October quarterly meeting for a total of four (4) meetings each year. (revised 10/29/17)

 SECTION 3.
 Special meetings of the General Membership may be called by the President or by order of a majority of the membership at a general meeting.
 Every member must be attempted in good faith to be notified no less than forty-eight (48) hours before the meeting.